 Pros: Good security.
 Harder to detect and block by firewalls.
 Integrated into Windows OS.

 Cons: The code is not available for testing.
+Primarily supported by Windows systems.

 Key Exchange volume 2 (IKEv2) was developed by Microsoft and Cisco and like L2TP, it is often used together with IPSec, which provides encryption and authentication.
 IKEv2 was built with focus on speed, security and, above all, stability.
 This protocol uses IPSec tools to help maintain VPN connection when switching networks and quickly reestablishes the link if the connection is temporarily dropped.
 This makes it an ideal solution for mobile devices, which often alternate between Wi-Fi hotspots and mobile data.
 Windows, macOS and iOS devices have native IKEv2 support, while Android users need to install third-party apps in order to use the protocol.